Curry scores 53 as Warriors beat Nuggets 116-107 - WTMJ

 TIP-INS

-Nuggets: Murray returned to the starting lineup after missing the last four games with right knee soreness, but exited with an apparent left knee injury in the final minute following a hard fall under the basket.
+Nuggets: Murray returned to the starting lineup after missing the last four games with right knee soreness, but exited with a left knee injury in the final minute following a hard fall under the basket.

 Warriors: James Wiseman is out indefinitely with a meniscus injury in his right knee.
 He is getting opinions from multiple experts following an MRI to determine the next step. … Kelly Oubre Jr. missed his second straight game with a sprained left wrist.
 He remains day-to-day.